Learn

 A varied diet is good.
 This is because eating different types of foods gives the body different kinds of nutrients.

 A large proportion of fruits and vegetables is important.
 One easy rule of thumb to remember is that people with the best gut health typically eat 30 different fruits and vegetables per week (this also includes legumes, nuts, and seeds).
+Remember; a healthy gut is linked to a stronger immune system.

 Ultra-processed foods and sugar aren’t ideal for anyone – especially growing children.
 Avoid sugary drinks (like soda, juice drinks, and sweetened milk), ultra-processed snacks (like chips, cookies, packaged pastries, candy, and sweetened breakfast cereals), and fast food or fried foods (like french fries, burgers, pizza, and chicken nuggets) that are high in calories and low in nutrition.